Enterlucent/plughub-tmp/.github/CONTRIBUTING.md

 With the insight and creativity of dedicated Product Designers, PlugHub will continue to grow into a robust, user-friendly, and industry-leading plugin orchestrator.
 Your ideas and attention to detail help ensure that every aspect of PlugHub meets the needs of our diverse community.

 ### When Is It a Feature Request?
 Distinguishing between a bug and a feature request can sometimes be nuanced.
-In general, a **feature request** is appropriate when you are proposing a change or addition to the current, expected behavior of PlugHub.
+In general, a [Feature Request](../../issues/new?template=request-feature.md) is appropriate when you are proposing a change or addition to the current, expected behavior of PlugHub.
 Here are a few examples of what would constitute a feature request:

 - An element or capability is completely missing from the project.
 - Current behavior is missing a critical component needed for completeness.